Yawnghwe: Traditional royal ceremonies

 Formerly the Saopha of Yawnghwe would personally welcome the four Buddha images during the annual festival at Hpaung Daw U Pagoda, an 18-day pagoda festival, during which the Buddha images were placed on a replica of a royal barge designed as a hintha bird and taken in a procession throughout Inle Lake.
 The elaborately decorated barge was towed by several boats of leg-rowers rowing in unison together with other accompanying boats.
-The images would be taken from the royal barge and a grand procession would take them to the palace or haw of the Saopha, entering the prayer hall from the eastern entrance, where the images would be kept for a few hours.
+The images would be taken from the royal barge and a grand procession would take them to the saopha's palace (haw), entering the prayer hall from the eastern entrance, where the images would be kept for a few hours.

-Nowadays the festival is still held, but the images bypass the visit to the haw and are taken directly to the temple.
+The festival is still held, but the images bypass the visit to the haw and are taken directly to the temple.